Mississippi Car Insurance Requirements in 2025 (Minimum Coverage for Drivers in MS)

 Liability coverage pays for damages to others and doesn’t include any protection for you and your vehicle.
 The bodily injury portion of your coverage pays for medical bills for others, and the property damage pays for other damages, such as car or fence repairs.

+Your insurance only pays to the policy limits, leaving you paying for the remaining damages out of pocket in a severe accident.
 For example, if you cause an accident and the other driver sustains serious injuries, costs quickly exhaust your $25,000 bodily injury limit.
 Or, if you hit an expensive vehicle, $25,000 in property damage may not be enough to cover repairs.

+The injured party can also sue you for additional costs not covered by your insurance.
 Consider increasing your limits to avoid significant out-of-pocket expenses.
 Though you’ll pay higher rates, you won’t have to pay substantial costs.

 Compare The Best Insurance Quotes In The Country